JWST ETC to APT Interface Support Information

 MIRI interface issues

-Readout patterns: The READOUT PATTERN options in APT and ETC may be somewhat different in the two tools.
-For the Low Resolution Spectroscopy (LRS) Slitless and Coronagraphic Imaing modes, the ETC allows the user to choose FAST or SLOW readout, while APT only allows FAST.
+Readout patterns: The readout pattern options in APT and ETC may be somewhat different in the 2 tools.
+For the low resolution spectroscopy (LRS) slitless and coronagraphic imaging modes, the ETC allows the user to choose FAST or SLOW readout, while APT only allows FAST.
 This is to accommodate engineering users of ETC, as described in the general section above.
 Refer to APT and the relevant template, which shows the correct readout patterns allowed for Cycle 1 General Observers.

 NIRSpec interface issues

 As with other instruments, one needs to understand the total number of exposures (including dither steps) to use in ETC to estimate the expected S/N that will be achieved.